slightlyoutofphase/staticvec/README.md

 **Minimum supported Rust version:** due to the use of const generics, this is a nightly-only crate at the moment.

-**Important note regarding version 0.10.0 of this crate:**
+**Important note regarding version 0.10 of this crate:**

-It exists *solely* because of the fact that the following list of functions:
+The minor version increase from 0.9 was made specifically because of the fact that the following list of functions:

 - `concat`
 - `concat_clone`